570 11

 - Practice… A lot

 - You need (almost) no paint on your roller.
 Run the roller over your paint tray, then roll it on a paper towel until hardly anything is coming off, and then go over your stencil.
 If you have too much paint, it bleeds.
-Honestly, I don’t think you’re going to get a bleed-free floor.
+Honestly, you’re going to get a bleed-free floor.
 I think it just happens when you are using a stencil, so you can call it “homemade-rustic” and embrace the bleed, or go back and touch it up.
 Up to you.
 The image below shows just how little paint you need.
 It should go on “dusty” (like a dry brush) and you just lightly roll until you get the look you desire.
 While it takes a bit longer to roll, it truly helps prevent bleeding.

 - When working around the edges (where you can’t use the full stencil), I used a small round foam brush, which was helpful.
 I also had a small paintbrush to fill in any parts of the stencil that didn’t get as dark as I wanted, or around the edges where the foam roller couldn’t reach.